In this article, we’re going to talk about the best ways to cross sell insurance.

 For example, you’ve just saved money on the client’s Medicare supplements by replacing it with a better policy.

-Now, you’re in a position with the saved money they now have, you can allocate some or all of money towards a new final expense plan.
+Now, you’re in a position with the saved money they now have, you can allocate some or all of money towards selling a final expense plan.

 2. Policy review meetings

-The second way is at a policy review meeting.
+The second way to cross sell insurance products is at a policy review meeting.

-Perhaps you go back to your existing clientele, you’ve picked up some new products, and now, you want to cross-sell new insurance into your current book of business.
+Perhaps you go back to your existing clientele.Maybe you’ve picked up some new products.
+You want to cross sell life insurance into your current book of business.

 Say you are selling Medicare Supplements.
 The client mentions that they’ve got money in some sort of retirement vehicle that they’re not quite happy with.